lxl-max/image-segmentation/docs/index.md

 ### Who is this for?

-- Students who are starting to learn about image segmentation
+1. Students who are starting to learn about image segmentation
-- Anyone who wants to **see what classical methods actually do** on real images
+2. Anyone who wants to **see what classical methods actually do** on real images
-- People who prefer a **simple, runnable demo** rather than only reading theory
+3. People who prefer a **simple, runnable demo** rather than only reading theory

-### Who is this *not* for?

-- Large-scale production systems
-- Deep learning–based segmentation (this project focuses on classical methods)

 ---

 ## What’s in this repository?

-- `data/` – Example images (you can replace or add your own)
+1. `data/` – Example images (you can replace or add your own)
-- `src/` – Main source code
+2. `src/` – Main source code
   - ROI selection
   - Four classical image segmentation algorithms
   - Visualization and comparison of results
-- `docs/` – This documentation
+3. `docs/` – This documentation

 If you just want to **play with the demo**, you only need to: